top of page

 Research

 I have conducted archaeological, anthropological and/or archival research in Australia, Southeast Asia, North America, South America, the Middle East, UK and continental Europe.
 While my work has increasingly focused on recent pasts, presents, and futures, and their production in different institutional contexts, I have also worked on late Pleistocene and Holocene archaeological sites in Australia and on remote historical archaeological/heritage field projects in Australia and South America.
 My current research interests relate to the role of different forms of natural and cultural heritage conservation as future-making practices in the Anthropocene, and the future role of heritage and museums in the context of the extinction crisis and climate emergency.
 I have particular interests in international biobanking initiatives and other forms of biological and cultural collections in relation to these issues.
 I maintain an active interest in the history and philosophy of anthropology, archaeology, heritage and museums, especially in terms of the relations of these disciplines and related institutions with past and present liberal and illiberal (especially colonial) social governmental practices.
-I have made significant contributions to shaping national and international research policy through my roles as AHRC Heritage Priority Area Leadership Fellow and as a member of the scientific committee of the Joint Programming Initiative on Cultural Heritage and Global Change
+I have made significant contributions to shaping national and international research policy through my roles as AHRC Heritage Priority Area Leadership Fellow and as a member of the scientific committee of the Joint Programming Initiative on Cultural Heritage and Global Change.
+I have recently collaborated with Council of Europe on their L.I.N.K.E.D. - Guiding principles for an integrated approach to culture, nature and landscape management (2024), and to discussions on the implementation of South Korea's new integrated natural and cultural heritage management system

 Current and completed research projects